hassankarrach/1337Cursus/Inception/Playground/infos_Dockerfile.md

 		# CMD : easilly overriden (ex : docker run mariadb bash)
 		# ENTRYPOINT : Forces init.sh to run, makes it harder to override (usefull for ensuring initialization).

+   # CMD VS ENTRYPOINT (THE COMPHREHENSIVE)

+Feature			CMD																								ENTRYPOINT
+Purpose			Provides a default command but can be overridden at runtime	Defines the main executable, 		cannot be easily overridden
+Overridable?
+Yes, by passing a command in docker run															No (unless --entrypoint is explicitly used) Syntax			CMD ["executable", "arg1", "arg2"] (preferred JSON array format)								ENTRYPOINT ["executable", "arg1", "arg2"] (preferred JSON format)
+Example			CMD ["nginx", "-g", "daemon off;"]																ENTRYPOINT ["nginx", "-g", "daemon off;"] Use Case		Good for providing default behavior (e.g., running a script or process by default)				Best for forcing a mandatory command (e.g., when building a CLI tool)